morrownr/88x2bu/README.md

 ```bash
 $ sudo apt-get update
 ```
-Option for Arch-based distributions (Manjaro):
+Option for Arch-based distributions such as Manjaro:
 ```bash
 $ sudo pacman -Syu
 ```